 Developed with support from

-Bâtard Festival, Veem House for Performance, and Life Long Burning (LLB) project, supported by the Culture Programme of the European Union
+Bâtard Festival, Veem House for Performance, and Life Long Burning (LLB) project, co-funded by the Creative Europe Programme of the European Union

 Ernst van Deursen

 Ogutu Muraya is a writer, storyteller and theatre maker.
 In Because I always feel like running, he navigates the phenomenon and politics of running.
 In East Africa, the emergence of athletic prowess in middle and long distance categories coincided with the independence movements.
 Since the 60s the success of athletes became tied with the process of nation building and the creation of a new identity in a postcolonial context.

 In the same way as a marathon runner is always pushing his limits and enhancing his body, the performance also centres on willpower and physical tenacity.
 Through historical, documentary and personal narravites, Muraya investigates the runners body both as a political repository and a vulnerable, vital and resilient biological organism.

 21 & 22 December 2017 program starting from 19.00

 Because I Always Feel Like Runnig by Ogutu Muraya